reactors-io/reactors-io.github.io/docs/0.6/events.md

 should store the subscription returned by `onEvent`, or any other `onX` method.

 For all other combinators,
-when Reactive Collections detect that the program no longer has a reference to the `Subscription`, it automatically unsubscribes.
+when Reactors.IO runtime detects that the program no longer has a reference to the `Subscription`, it automatically unsubscribes.
 This automatic unsubscription usually happens during the first subsequent GC cycle.
 The `foreach` is an example of a combinator for which the subscription is not automatically saved: